top of page

 The crisis is diagnosable.
 And what is diagnosable is treatable.
 I work both sides, helping organizations rebuild these three frames structurally, and helping individuals evaluate whether they exist before accepting an offer.
 Think of it as building a bridge from both sides of the river.

-The Research Tells the Same Story Three Times
+The Research Tells the Same Story Four Times

 Gemini_Generated_Image_8p9dj18p9dj18p9d.png